 MGM Resorts owns and operates casinos, hotels and conference halls in the U.S. and China.
 It generates 81% of its revenues in the domestic market and 19% in Macau.

 MGM Resorts has a poor performance record, as it has posted losses for seven consecutive years in the last decade.
-Moreover, it has a weak balance sheet, with net debt around $20.0 B, while its interest expense takes up half of its operating income.
-Consequently, the company is vulnerable to any unforeseen downturn.
+It also has a weak balance sheet, with net debt around $18 billion, while its interest expense takes up more than half of its operating income.

-Thanks to its positive outlook for conventions and sports betting in the domestic market, the sustained recovery in Macau and the ramp-up in the activity in the new-built MGM Cotai resort, the company expects approximate 9% annual revenue growth and 10% annual EBITDA growth until 2020.
+That said, the company has a positive outlook for conventions and sports betting in the domestic market, as well as the ramp-up of the recently-built MGM Cotai resort, MGM Springfield, and Park MGM.
+The company expects approximately 9% annual revenue growth and 10% annual EBITDA growth this and next year.

 Source: Investor Presentation